Pineapple Growing in the Florida Home Landscape

 Staking

 Sometimes the weight of the fruit causes the fruiting stalk to bend or break.
 This may result in sunburn on the sides of the fruit; fruit will then not develop properly.
 Staking the fruiting stalk of the pineapple plant with a wooden or bamboo stake will prevent the stalk from toppling or bending to the ground under the weight of the fruit.
-However, do not use wire or nylon rope to tie the plant to the stake because these materials may eventually damage the plant as it grows.
+However, do not use wire or nylon rope to tie the plant to the stake because they may eventually damage the plant as it grows.
 Use a cotton or natural fiber string that will degrade slowly.

 Forcing (Flowering)

 Research has shown that the larger the pineapple plant is when it flowers, the larger the potential fruit produced.
-Removing developing slips and suckers will enhance the rate of growth of pineapple plants and reduce the time it takes for them to become large enough to induce flowering and produce large fruit.
+Removing developing slips and suckers will enhance the rate of growth of pineapple plants and reduce the time it takes them to become large enough to induce flowering and produce large fruit.

 The time from flower induction to fruit harvest ranges from 5 to 7 months depending upon variety, weather, and cultural practices.